 The Metro College Success Program (Metro) uses targeted outreach to support first-generation, low-income and/or historically underrepresented students in their success at San Francisco State University.
 Each themed Metro Academy is a learning community with personalized in-class academic support, advising and tutoring.

 About Metro College Success Program

 Adjusting to college can be challenging.
-Learning in a small, supportive community of students and faculty can help you thrive throughout your first two years.
+Learning in a small, supportive community of students and faculty can help you thrive throughout your first two years and through to graduation.
 Metro’s goal is to help you graduate in a timely manner and gain the skills you need to succeed in college and find a meaningful career.

 Metro students are grouped in communities to prepare for a variety of majors and fields of interest.
-Metro has academies with the following fields of interest, with an academy in each of the ten college at SFSU.
+Metro has academies with the following areas, with an academy in each of the six colleges at SFSU.
 Metro also welcomes students who have not yet declared a major or with any field of interest outside of those listed below.

 Please visit our Frequently Asked Questions page for more information, or contact us.
 For more information on applying to the program, please visit our How to Apply page.
 Please Note: To attend Metro, you must also be admitted to SF State through a separate application.
 For more information on how to apply to SF State, go to the Future Students page.